lizardking/LD2410Async/dox/Operation Modes.md

 All commands in the LD2410Async lib are implemented to automatically enable and disable to config mode.

-Since the enable config mode command can take a long time to execute (varies anywhere between 120ms - 3300ms) and sometimes even failes and needs a retry (also automatically handled in the lib), it is also possible to enabled and disable the config mode with specific commands.
+Since the enable config mode command can take a long time to execute (varies anywhere between 120ms - 3300ms) and sometimes even failes and needs a retry (also automatically handled in the lib), it is also possible to use enableConfigModeAsync() and disableConfigModeAsync() to control the config mode.
 This allows to sends several commands in a row without repeatedly enabling/disabling config mode and wasting a lot of time.
 All other commands will detect that config mode is enabled when they are executed and will keep it enabled when done.
-So dont forget to disable config mode in the code when all comands are sent.
+So dont forget to disable config mode with disableConfigModeAsync() when all comands are sent.

+To check whther to config mode is currently active use isConfigModeEnabled().